ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 	* **Highlight**: "Progress, when it comes, is driven by the error-correcting institutions of science and markets..."
 	* "It rarely comes from [leaders / decision makers], and, when it does, it is usually accidental or incidental to their motives."
 		* **Comment**: This is also my model of the world.
 It is why I am not bothered by Trump so much as by the America that elected him.
-			* However, I think there are a couple more main cogs in the '[psychohistory](https://en.wikipedia.org/wiki/Psychohistory_(fictional))' of the world.
-I'd estimate the world also changes most macroscopically on some other key axes: Wisdom vs. Reactionism, Humility vs Elitism, and Pragmatism vs Nihilism.
+			* However, I think there are a few more major cogs in the '[psychohistory](https://en.wikipedia.org/wiki/Psychohistory_(fictional))' of the world.
+I'd estimate the world also changes most macroscopically on some other key axes: Wisdom vs Reactionaryism, Humility vs Elitism, and Pragmatism vs Nihilism.
 These should factor in somehow.
 6. Questions like "Why did X win/lose" are misleading; people tend to make fallacious *post facto* stories.
 7. **Highlight**: "I’ve learned over the years that ‘rational discussion’ accomplishes almost nothing in politics.""
 BUT, things you say or write can have subtle network effects that do good things later
 8. Politics is not a field that meets the criteria for expertise